Unit 2: EDA Modeling

 Set up variable classes

-As before, set up all categorical variables as factors (and confirm order if needed) and set up interval/ration variables as numeric
+As before, set up all categorical variables as factors (and confirm order if needed) and set up interval/ration variables as numeric.

 # note use of suppressWarnings().
-Once you understand a warning, its often good practice
+Once you understand a warning, it's often good practice

 # to suppress it so that you know you've resolved it.